mateuszespl/allegro-pokedex/README.md

 # Pokedex

-Hi, I've made this app as a recruitment task for Allegro.
-Basically you can check out your favourite Pokemon's information.
-You can filter Pokemon's by weight, height and type.
-There is also search by name possibility with nice autocomplete feature.
-I didn't prepare any tests, becasue i've run out of time - but it is on my To Do list, so you can check out this repo for any updates!
+Thanks to this app, basically you can check out your favourite Pokemon's information.
+You may play with it and filter Pokemon's by weight, height and type.
+There is also search by name possibility with nice autocomplete feature. es!

 ## Getting Started